Detours for Navigating Instructional Videos: Approach

 \textbf{Manually collected testing set $\mathcal{D}_D^{te}$}.
 While the weakly-supervised data is sufficient for training, for reliable evaluation of our trained models and baselines, we manually collect ground truth test data.
 Similar to $\mathcal{D}_D^{tr}$, we identify a pair of similar videos, and ask the professional annotators to watch the videos completely, and then annotate $(t_s, \mathcal{Q}, T_d)$.
 Annotators are allowed to reject pairs for which detours cannot be constructed (e.g., if they are too dissimilar).
 Since there can be multiple detours possible for a given pair of videos, we ask the annotators to identify at least three detours.
 We ensure that the videos in the train and test set are disjoint.
 The annotation process results in a high quality, benchmark test set for our new task.

 Figure~\ref{fig:sundial} shows the diversity in queries that annotators provide.
 We see a variety of questions arise about substitutions of ingredients, tools, and steps.
 Further, we see contextual queries, e.g. \emph{``can I skip adding butter?''} that do not reveal much information about the recipe and the current step, underscoring the need to reference the source video when localizing a detour.
-The dataset statistics and splits are given in Sec.~\ref{sec:implementation}.